 4.

-Verb agreement error: 'mette' is singular, it should be 'mettono'.
+Verb agreement error: 'mette' is singular, it must be 'mettono'.

 Incorrect position of 'ci': it must precede the verb.